7 Tables

 Figure 7.12: Result after consolidation.

-The aggregation is static.
-When the source data change, the consolidation results will not, then you should perform a new consolidation.
-Using pivot tables is often a better choice to summarize data.
+Consolidation is static.
+If the source data changes, the consolidation results will not update automatically.
+You’ll need to perform a new consolidation.
+Using pivot tables is often a better approach for summarizing data.

 7.6 Convert Range to Table